HUGH A. TISTADT, JR., CAPT, USMC

 Memorial Hall Error

-Memorial Hall lists him as a 1LT; he was promoted to Captain while in captivity.
+Memorial Hall lists him as a 1LT; he was promoted to Captain (possibly posthumously).

 The "Register of Commissioned and Warrant Officers of the United States Navy and Marine Corps" was published annually from 1815 through at least the 1970s; it provided rank, command or station, and occasionally billet until the beginning of World War II when command/station was no longer included.
 Scanned copies were reviewed and data entered from the mid-1840s through 1922, when more-frequent Navy Directories were available.